-- ▶ ICRC health interventions are guided by three vectors: proximity to victims, quality of care, and access to health care. - ▶ An influx of IDPs into an area can place a heavy burden on health care facilities that might already be run down or overstretched owing to the conflict.
+- ▶ An influx of IDPs into an area can place a heavy burden on health care facilities that might already be run-down or overstretched owing to the conflict.
 In such cases, the ICRC may provide supplies, train staff and rehabilitate infrastructure to ensure the provision of comprehensive primary health care, including vaccinations, for IDPs and resident communities alike.
-At the same time, the ICRC highlights the needs to the authorities, encouraging them to expand the services they provide. - ▶ Mobile clinics give IDPs and residents unable to reach permanent structures access to essential health and medical care and the opportunity to be referred to a second level of care.
-Such clinics can also provide an early indication of any outbreaks of disease. - ▶ In contexts where sexual violence is a major problem, the ICRC documents alleged incidents and brings them to the attention of the authorities.
+At the same time, the ICRC highlights the needs to the authorities, encouraging them to expand the services they provide. - ▶ Mobile clinics give IDPs and residents unable to reach permanent structures access to essential health and medical care; when needed, they are referred to a second level of care.
+Such clinics can also provide an early indication of any outbreaks of disease. - ▶ In contexts where sexual violence is a major problem, the ICRC documents alleged incidents and brings them to the attention of the authorities concerned.
 Where feasible, it provides post-rape kits to ICRC-supported hospitals and health centres and runs training courses to ensure that health staff in those facilities are equipped and able to treat victims, including IDPs, effectively and to provide counselling. - ▶ IDPs benefit from psychological support to help them deal with the trauma of displacement or of the violations of IHL that prompted the displacement. - ▶ IDPs living in overcrowded and cramped conditions are particularly susceptible to the spread of disease.
 Health and hygiene promotion sessions aim to teach people basic practices that can help minimize or prevent the spread of disease. - ▶ Depending on their circumstances, IDPs may be at risk of malnutrition.
-In emergencies, the ICRC may support therapeutic feeding programmes.
+The ICRC may support therapeutic feeding programmes, including in emergency situations.

-To help prevent injuries caused by mines and explosive remnants of war, the ICRC marks contaminated areas, conducts mine-risk education, mobilizes and supports authorities/other actors to conduct clearance operations, and, in exceptional cases and in line with strict criteria, deploys specialist teams to conduct such operations for a limited time.
+▶ To help prevent injuries caused by mines and explosive remnants of war, the ICRC marks contaminated areas, conducts mine-risk education, mobilizes and supports authorities/other actors to conduct clearance operations, and, in exceptional cases and in line with strict criteria, deploys specialist teams to conduct such operations for a limited time.
 In the event of an accident, it also provides surgical, medical and economic assistance to victims, including physical rehabilitation.
 In parallel, it continues its advocacy with the relevant authorities and often supports the work of the national mine-action body.